RenderKit/embree/readme.txt

 See tutorial04 for an example of how to use instances.

-==== Buffer Sharing  ====

-Embree supports sharing of buffers with the application.
-Each buffer that can be mapped for a specific geometry can also be shared with the application, by pass a pointer, offset, and stride of the application side buffer using the rtcSetBuffer API function.

- void rtcSetBuffer(RTCScene scene, unsigned geomID, RTCBufferType type,
-                   void* ptr, size_t offset, size_t stride);

-The rtcSetBuffer function has to get called before any call to rtcMapBuffer for that buffer, otherwise the buffer will get allocated internally and the call to rtcSetBuffer will fail.
-The buffer has to remain valid as long as the geometry exists, and the user is responsible to free the buffer when the geometry gets deleted.
-When a buffer is shared, it is safe to modify that buffer without mapping and unmapping it.
-However, for dynamic scenes one still has to call rtcModified for modified geometries and the buffer data has to stay constant from the rtcCommit call to after the last ray query invokation.

-The offset parameter specifies a byte offset to the start of the first element and the stride parameter specifies a byte stride between the different elements of the shared buffer.
-This support for offset and stride allows the application quite some freedom in the data layout of these buffers, however, some restrictions apply.
-Index buffers always store 32 bit indices and vertex buffers always store single precision floating point data.
-The start address ptr+offset and stride always have to be aligned to 4 bytes on Xeon CPUs and 16 bytes on Xeon Phi accelerators, otherwise the rtcSetBuffer function will fail.
-For vertex buffers, the 4 bytes after the z-coordinate of the last vertex have to be readable memory, thus padding is required for some layouts.

-The following is an example of howto create a mesh with shared index and vertex
-buffers:

- unsigned geomID = rtcNewTriangleMesh (scene,geomFlags,numTriangles,numVertices,1);
- rtcSetBuffer(scene,geomID,RTC_VERTEX_BUFFER,vertexPtr,0,3*sizeof(float));
- rtcSetBuffer(scene,geomID,RTC_INDEX_BUFFER ,indexPtr ,0,3*sizeof(int));

-Sharing buffers can significantly reduce the memory required by the application, thus we recommend using this feature.
-When enabling the RTC_COMPACT scene flag, the spatial index structures of Embree might also share the vertex buffer, resulting in even higher memory savings.

-The support for offset and stride is enabled by default, but can get disabled at compile time using the RTCORE_BUFFER_STRIDE parameter in cmake.
-Disabling this feature enables the default offset and stride which increases performance of spatial index structure build, thus can be useful for dynamic content.

 === Ray Queries  ===

 The API supports finding the closest hit of a ray segment with the scene